EMAIL SAFTY & SECURITY

 Valuable Member Data

-Church databases often include full names, addresses, phone numbers, emails, and sometimes even donation history—information that scammers can use for identity theft or to craft convincing scams targeting individuals.
+Church databases often include full names, addresses, phone numbers, emails, and sometimes even donation history.
+This is information that scammers can use for identity theft or to craft convincing scams targeting individuals.

 Targeting Older Generations